bendalab/audioio/README.md

 - `load_audio()` function for loading a whole audio file.
 - *Blockwise random-access* loading of large audio files (`class AudioLoader`).
 - `blocks()` generator for iterating over blocks of data with optional overlap.
-- `write_audio()` function for writing data to an audio file.
+- `write_audio()` function for writing data, metadata, and markers to an audio file.
-- Read and write `metadata()` as nested dictionaries of key-value pairs.
+- Read `metadata()` as nested dictionaries of key-value pairs.
-- Read and write `markers()`, i.e. cue points with spans, labels, and descriptions.
+- Read `markers()`, i.e. cue points with spans, labels, and descriptions.
-- Platform independent playback of numpy arrays (`play()`).
+- Platform independent, synchronous (blocking) and asynchronous (non blocking)playback of numpy arrays (`play()`).
-- *Synchronous* (blocking) and *asynchronous* (non blocking) playback.
-- *Automatic resampling* of data for playback to match supported sampling rates.
+- Automatic resampling of data for playback to match supported sampling rates.
-- Detailed and *platform specific installation instructions* (pip, conda, Debian and RPM based Linux packages, homebrew for MacOS) for all supported audio packages.
+- Detailed and *platform specific installation instructions* (pip, conda, Debian and RPM based Linux packages, homebrew for MacOS) for all supported audio packages ([audiomodules](https://bendalab.github.io/audioio/api/audiomodules.html)).

 ## Installation